 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-If you or a family member has allergies, whether seasonal, animal, dust or food-related, it’s a good idea to work them into your trip preparations so you’re not caught unaware.
+If you’re getting your travel plans ready for when it’s safe to travel again after the COVID-19 pandemic, if you or a family member has allergies — whether seasonal, animal, dust or food-related — it’s a good idea to work them into your trip preparations so you’re not caught unaware.

 Weeds, grass, tree pollen: Crank up the AC

-For seasonal allergies, David Lang, MD, Department Chair, Allergy and Clinical Immunology, Cleveland Clinic, says it’s a good idea to research your destination in advance to determine what allergens are prevalent during the time of year you’re traveling.
+For seasonal allergies, allergist-immunologist David Lang, MD, says it’s a good idea to research your destination in advance to determine what allergens are prevalent during the time of year you’re traveling.
 The U.S. Environmental Protection Agency’s Airnow allows you to compare the best months for air quality in states and counties throughout the country.

 For instance, Ragweed is the dominant outdoor allergen in the Midwest and on the East Coast from mid-August to the frost, while in California, the major allergen is Bermuda grass.